Content

 Tight hairstyles — including braids, ponytails, and even “man buns” — can take a toll on your temples.

 When you pull your hair back too tightly, it puts pressure on your hair follicles.
-Over time, this might lead to damage that not only makes hairs fall out but also prevents new hair growth.
+Over time, this might lead to damage that not only makes hair fall out but also prevents new hair growth.

 Rough styling techniques — including brushing your hair too frequently and using harsh chemical hair treatments — can also affect hair density.